2 dead, 20 missing in North Carolina county flooded by Fred

 An emergency shelter at a nearby high school housed 11 people Thursday.

-North Carolina Democratic Gov. Roy Cooper planned to join Haywood County officials Thursday afternoon to survey flood damage.
-Republican U.S. Sen. Thom Tillis toured the area earlier in the day.
+North Carolina Gov. Roy Cooper planned to join Haywood County officials Thursday afternoon to survey flood damage.
+U.S. Sen. Thom Tillis toured the area earlier in the day.

-As of late Thursday morning, Fred was blowing through upstate New York with maximum sustained winds of about 25 mph (34 kph), according to the U.S. National Hurricane Center.
-Forecasters said it was expected to produce between 1 and 3 inches of rain (2.5-7.6 centimeters) across New York and New England, with isolated spots getting more.
+As of late Thursday morning, Fred was blowing through upstate New York with maximum sustained winds of about 25 mph, according to the U.S. National Hurricane Center.
+Forecasters said it was expected to produce between 1 and 3 inches of rain across New York and New England, with isolated spots getting more.
 The flood threat was expected to diminish by Friday.
-Its center was about 50 miles (75 kilometers) west-northwest of Albany.
+Its center was about 50 miles west-northwest of Albany.

 Swirling in the Atlantic was Tropical Storm Henri, which is expected to become a hurricane offshore late Friday along a path that will likely take it parallel to the East Coast.
 Its center was forecast to approach southern New England by Monday.